 Academic Information

 Students are ultimately responsible for their program progress as outlined in the Catalog at the time of their admission and should carefully consult both the Catalog and the Academic Handbook as they plan their coursework.
-The online degree audit process through the online Dashboard enables students to marshal the resources of their personal institutional data record in determining completed and outstanding program requirements.
-This audit process is maintained by the Graduate Records Office.
+The degree audit process through the online Dashboard enables students to marshal the resources of their personal institutional data record in determining completed and outstanding requirements.
+This audit process is maintained by the Academic Records Office.

 General academic calendar dates may be found elsewhere in this catalog.
 Reference should be made to the current Academic Handbook or to the online Calendar for specific dates and deadlines for registration, thesis submission, comprehensive exams, graduation requests, adding/dropping classes, as well as special sessions and lectures.